Friday, January 16, 2026

 Sprinkle the shredded coconut evenly over the pineapple layer.

-Scatter the chopped pecans on top for added crunch. - Add the dry cake mix:
+Scatter the chopped pecans on top for added crunch.

-Sprinkle the yellow cake mix evenly over the layered ingredients do not stir. - Top with butter:
+Sprinkle the yellow cake mix evenly over the layered ingredients do not stir.

-Arrange the sliced butter evenly across the top of the dry mix, covering as much surface as possible. - Bake:
+Arrange the sliced butter evenly across the top of the dry mix, covering as much surface as possible.

-Bake for 40–45 minutes, or until the top turns golden brown and the edges are bubbly. - Add the frosting:
+Bake for 40–45 minutes, or until the top turns golden brown and the edges are bubbly.

 While the cake is still warm, spoon the German chocolate frosting over the top.
-Let it melt naturally, creating a luscious, gooey finish. - Cool and serve:
+Let it melt naturally, creating a luscious, gooey finish.

 Allow the cake to cool slightly before serving.
 Enjoy it warm or at room temperature.